Generic Name: gefitinib (ge FI ti nib)

 Stir and drink this mixture right away.
 Do not save for later use.

-To make sure you get the entire dose, add a little more liquid to the same glass, swirl gently and drink right away.
+To make sure you get the entire dose, add 4 to 8 more ounces of water to the same glass, swirl gently and drink right away.

-This mixture can also be given through a nasogastric (NG) tube.
+This mixture may also be given through a nasogastric (NG) tube.
 Ask your healthcare provider for instructions.

 While using Iressa, you may need frequent blood tests to check your liver function.